rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 python and python-pip (installed by this cookbook) for the raxmon-cli install

-* If you want automatic credentials added to the raxmon-cli commands for the root user, an encrypted data_bag named rackspace must be created with an item called cloud.
-  * If you do not want to use the /root/.raxrc file to manage the credentials for root, skip the following section

-***Note: This recipe sets up the .raxrc file for automatic cloud login credentials for root***
+## General Requirements
+* You need to either set the attributes for your Rackspace username and api key in attributes/default.rb or create an encrypted data bag per the following setup steps:

 ### Setup